gpuweb/gpuweb/design/ErrorHandling.md

 ## *Recovery*: Recoverable Errors

 Recoverable errors are produced only by object creation.
-A recoverable error is exposed asynchronously by the object which was created.
+A recoverable error is exposed asynchronously by the handle which was synchronously created.

 `WebGPUStatus` is an enum indicating either that the object is valid, or the type of recoverable error that occurred.